 From best practices to hardware: Here’s how to keep your system tools and appliances safe.

 Individuals and organizations typically think of software as the cause of spectacular data breaches and theft of sensitive employee or business data.
 This might be true in many cases.
-However, cyberattacks on hardware have put their destructive fingerprint on exploits, too.
+However, cyberattacks on hardware have also put their destructive fingerprint on exploits.

-In 2018, Intel chips infected with Spectre and Meltdown malware threatened computers, servers, smartphones, and Internet of Things (IoT) appliances such as routers, TVs, and other smart devices.
+In 2018, Intel chips infected with Spectre and Meltdown malware threatened computers, servers, smartphones, and Internet of Things (IoT) appliances such as routers, TVs, and other intelligent devices.

-The biggest potential damage came from its source.
+The most significant potential damage came from its source.
 The vulnerability existed at the hardware level of the IT infrastructure.
 IT teams from user companies could not deploy patches without severely reducing chip processing speed.

-As an IoT device, your home router is possibly the most vulnerable path into your home and therefore your company’s network.
+Your home router is possibly the most vulnerable path into your home and, therefore, your company’s network as an IoT device.
 Why?
 Many people don’t change the password on their home router when it is first installed.
 Avoiding router-based attacks is easy:

 There’s one more thing you must do to secure your router.
 Set up the latest type of encryption.
 Until you do, all communications between your home office and work office are easy pickings for internet eavesdroppers.
 Here’s how to do it:

 1. Make sure that your wireless network router supports the WPA2 security protocol.
 (WPA is an acceptable but weaker protocol.)

 2. Apply compatible WPA2 settings on each WiFi device.
 Choose the WPA2 encryption option and its related authentication information for each device.